 The despotism of Nero caused growing dissatisfaction.
-The reign of Nero stuck in the consciousness of his people today as a period of exceptional decline in morality, the oppression of society, and the eccentric pranks of the emperor.
-From a person sensitive to beauty, poetry, theater, he became a vain lust.
+The reign of Nero is stuck in the consciousness of his people today as a period of exceptional decline in morality, the oppression of society, and the eccentric pranks of the emperor.
+From a person sensitive to beauty, poetry, and theatre, he became a vain lust.

-In addition, there were numerous unrest within the borders of the empire.
-In March 68 CE in Gaul he rebelled against the emperor Windeks, governor of the province of Gallia Lugdunensis, who opposed harsh fiscal policy and obeyed him.
+In addition, there was frequent unrest within the borders of the empire.
+This sentence should be: In March 68 CE in Gaul, Gaius Julius Vindex, governor of the province of Gallia Lugdunensis, who opposed harsh fiscal policy and obeyed him.
 Other governors called for similar behavior, which also led to another rebellion the same month.
-However, the rebellion was suppressed by the Rhine legions loyal to the emperor, and Windeks murdered in May.
+However, the rebellion was suppressed by the Rhine legions loyal to the emperor, and Windeks was murdered in May.

 Overthrow of Nero